oskaralf/ID2223_FinalProject/README.md

 Swedish Load: The total electricity consumption within Sweden, collected on an hourly basis, serving as a direct indicator of domestic demand.

-Cross-border flows to neighboring countries: Hourly measurements of electricity imported/exported into/from Sweden from/to neighboring countries, mirroring market dynamics and price.
-20
+Cross-border flows to neighboring countries: Hourly measurements of electricity imported/exported into/from Sweden from/to neighboring (Nordic) countries, mirroring market dynamics and price.

 Electricity Price: Historical hourly electricity prices in Sweden